Inklingo

 nounA1general

-Use 'bosque' for a general, often large, area covered with trees, suitable for activities like hiking or camping.
+Use 'bosque' for a general, large area covered with trees, often implying a natural forest where one might go for recreation.

 A dense forest scene showing many tall trees with sunlight filtering through the canopy onto a simple dirt path.